 Michael Gooch

 Michael is a founding member of the American Academy of Emergency Nurse Practitioners and serves as the Southeastern Regional Director.
-He currently serves as an APRN liaison to the board of directors for the Air and Surface Transport Nurses Association and serves on their education committee.
+He currently serves as an APRN liaison to the board of directors for the Air and Surface Transport Nurses Association and serves on their publications and education committee.

-Dr. Gooch is a nationally recognized speaker and published author regarding varied emergency and transport medicine topics.
-He serves on the editorial board as a column editor for the Advanced Emergency Nursing Journal.
+Dr. Gooch is a Fellow of the Academy of Air and Surface Transport Nurses, the American Association of Nurse Practitioners, and the Academy of Emergency Nursing.
+He was honored with the Distinguished Certified Registered Flight Nurse (CFRN) Award by the Board of Certification for Emergency Nursing (BCEN) in 2025.
+A nationally recognized speaker and published author on emergency and transport topics, he also serves as a column editor for the Advanced Emergency Nursing Journal.
 His clinical interests include airway management, toxicology, and pharmacology.